hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

     - cContent7: '- Management of workflows created for order holds'
     - cContent7: '- Micro views of order delay stages'
     - cContent7: '- Simplified solution for workforce orchestration'
+    - cContent7: '- Real-time insights required by the stakeholders'